JamesJiang1024/BoneDragon/README.md

   * Choose your project name, such as ``helloworld``
   * Get the BoneDragon ``git clone https://github.com/JimJiangX/BoneDragon.git``
   * Get your project framework `./generate.sh helloworld`

+Your framework has been done, begin to have a test of your project.

   * Waiting the magic, then `cd ../helloworld`
+  * Run `tox -evenv -- echo 'done'`
   * Step into venv `source .tox/venv/bin/active`
   * pip install -r requirement.txt
   * pip install -r test-requirement.txt